blubberbo/web-dev-freelancing-resources/contract-templates/it-consulting-contract.md

 ### In Short:

-We are providing you with WordPress Hosting services for your website for $20/month on a month-by-month basis.
+We are providing you with various IT Consulting Services on an ongoing basis at a rate of $100/hr.

-## Project Scope
+## Scope of Services

 `[EDIT THIS SECTION EACH CONTRACT]`

 The following outlines the goods and services we are providing you with under this contract:

-**Provide comprehensive WordPress hosting for the [website_name] website, including the following services:**

-1. Active and renewed SSL certificate
-2. Content Delivery Network (CDN)
-3. Resource caching
-4. Weekly WordPress theme and plug-in updates
-5. Weekly security and performance checks
-6. Taking and retaining 30 daily backups
-7. Website error monitoring, triage, and basic troubleshooting
-8. (ADDON) Uptime monitoring
-9. (ADDON) Enhanced Site Analytics and reporting (including e-commerce)
-10. (ADDON) Enhanced SEO monitoring and reporting (including e-commerce)
-11. (ADDON) Comprehensive website spot-checking and user-testing

-## Timeline & Milestones

-If we already have an export of or are hosting your site, the hosting will begin within 1 business day of this contract being signed.

-If we do not have your website, you must provide us with a full, working export of the entire site.
-If there are things that are broken when we import your site, we will provide you with an estimate to fix them before proceeding.
-After a clean import or all remediations are complete, we will provide you with a staging site for sign-off before we launch the site and start the hosting.

-## WordPress Hosting Providers

-We do not directly provide WordPress hosting ourselves.
-Instead, we have contracts with WordPress hosting providers and manage client sites (like yours) using their services.

-Transparently, they charge us, and we charge you because we actively manage the hosting and provide all the services listed under Scope of Services.

-If you ever want to know with what WordPress Hosting Provider(s) we are currently working with, please reach out to us, and we will be happy to provide that.

-Because we use different WordPress Hosting Providers, there may be variations in Hard Drive Size and Bandwidth for sites, but as a benchmark, we maintain the following for all our clients:

-- 10GB Webspace
-- 50,000 Monthly Site Visits
-- Unmetered "reasonable" traffic

-If you are ever not happy with our hosting services, let us know and we will be happy to work with you, help you offboard from us to a different host, or to train you on managing your own hosting.

-## WordPress Plugins & Third Party Code

-In order to complete everything in the Scope of Services, we will likely need to install third party plugins or code onto your site.
-For a list of third party assets we use to perform our services, please reach out to us.
-We always make every effort to keep all third-party software, platforms, plugins, and code up to date with the most recent production releases.
-We also do our best to only use assets that are made by reputable sources and that are regularly maintained.
+**Build [business_name] website**

+1. `[insert_item_here_]`

-## Cyber Security
+## Equipment

-The WordPress platform and any third party assets (see the WordPress Plugins & Third Party Code section) we use on your website were not originally developed by us and are not maintained by us; thus we are not liable for any hacking or intrusion into them based on flaws with or vulnerabilities to them.

-The servers used for the WordPress Hosting we contract from affiliates are not owned or operated by us; thus we are not liable for any hacking or intrusion to them based on flaws with or vulnerabilities to them.
-We only use reputable WordPress Hosting providers.
+We will be ready to provide and use our own equipment to complete our work under this contract.

+In the event that you provide equipment for us to use, we will use that equipment in good faith and only for the work described under this contract, although we cannot guarantee that we will do 100% of the work under this contract on the equipment you provide.

 ## What Do Both Parties Agree To?

 You: You have the authority to enter into this contract on behalf of yourself, your company, or your organization.
 You’ll give us the assets and information we tell you we need to complete the project.
 You’ll do this when we ask and provide it in the formats we ask for.
 You’ll review our work, and provide feedback and approval in a timely manner.
-You understand that our ability to complete our work outlined in the Project Scope is contingent on your fulfilling your obligations and deliverables outlined in this agreement.
+You understand that our ability to complete our work outlined in the Scope of Services is contingent on your fulfilling your obligations and deliverables outlined in this agreement.

 Us: We have the experience and ability to do everything we’ve agreed with you and we’ll do it all in a professional and timely manner.
 We’ll endeavor to meet every deadline that’s set and on top of that, we'll maintain the confidentiality of everything you give us.

+## Cyber Security

+We do not own or host any platform we will be using in our work together, nor were any of them originally developed by us and are not maintained by us; thus we are not liable for any hacking or intrusion into them based on flaws with or vulnerabilities to them.

 ## Exclusivity